 Skin Wellness: Infrared Saunas are a perfect pre-facial treat, as the sauna will soften your skin and open your pores, allowing products to further penetrate the skin.
 A study published in the Journal of Cosmetic and Laser Therapy¹ showed significant improvements in skin appearance after just 12 weeks of sauna skin therapy using near-infrared technology.
 Participants experienced a reduction in wrinkles and crow’s feet, as well as improved overall skin tone, including softness, smoothness, elasticity, clarity and firmness.
 Infrared saunas can help with acne because they make you sweat.
 As sweat flows through your skin glands it "flushes” out dirt, bacteria and dead skin cells.
 In that way it keeps your skin pores open and fresh

 Detoxification: Thousands of environmental toxins saturate every aspect of our living environment.
-These toxins are unavoidable and are often absorb into our bodies.
+These toxins are unavoidable and are often absorbed into our bodies.
 Since humans are bio-accumulators, the large quantities and numerous types of toxins we are exposed to overwhelm our bodies’ ability to metabolize and get rid of them naturally and thereby accumulate in our bodies.
 The infrared Sauna allows us to sweat out some of those accumulated toxins.

 Sweating without Respiratory issues: Infrared is used to heat objects in the sauna, instead of the air.
 Traditional saunas are very hot and can make it difficult to breathe, the infrared sauna permeates heat like the sun directly into the body, whereas the traditional sauna first heats the room, the outside of the body, and then inside.